QiYao-Wang/QiYao-Wang.github.io/_pages/about.md

 - *2022.11*:  The 14th National College Students' Mathematics Competition —— ***First Prize*** at the National level.
 (Single Member)

 # 📖 Educations
-- *2021.09 - 2025.06 (now)*, AI, School of Future Technology, Dalian University of Technology, China.
+- *2021.09 - 2025.06 (now)*, pursuing a bachelor degree in AI, School of Future Technology, Dalian University of Technology, China.

 # 💬 Academe Service